stanislawbartkowski/javahotel/README.md

     NAME NVARCHAR2 (255) ) FINAL ;
   /
 ```
 DB2 does not support OBJECT type.
-It is replace by ROW and FINAL is removed.
-Also object initializer is not supported in PL/SQL code, shoule be replaced by manual initialization.
+Instead of ROW is used and FINAL is redundant.
+Also object initializer is not supported in PL/SQL code, should be replaced by manual initialization.

 ```